 You owe it to yourself to become better informed about health care!

 - Increase your knowledge of health and disease.

 - Make sense of often bewildering and conflicting medical headlines and news stories.

 - Understand some of the pressing medical problems we face and how these challenges are being met through research and clinical practice at the JGH.

-- Spend four enlightening, entertaining evenings learning about medicine today.
+- Spend five enlightening, entertaining evenings learning about medicine today.

 FAQs | Contact Us